-Think of bad habits as replacing it with something else.
-For instance: Replace eating a sugary dessert after lunch or mid-day snack with another type of food or drink.
-Test out to see if you are just thirsty – drink water instead.
-Test to see if you just needed food and replace the sugar habit with a fruit habit (apple, banana, orange, grapes).
+Replace bad habits with something else.
+For instance, replace eating a sugary dessert after lunch or as a midday snack with another type of food or drink.
+See whether you are just thirsty and drink water instead.
+See whether you just needed food and replace the sugar habit with a fruit habit (apple, banana, orange, grapes).

 Bad Habits or Addictions

 Changing habits is not an easy process and requires work, but it is easier to change than an addiction.
 Habits can turn into addictions, which are much more difficult to break as they require significant withdrawal reactions and emotional changes.
 A good way to describe the difference between a habit and an addition is that bad habits (not in moderation) usually are broken with the above methods explained.

 Often, addiction -- whether it is substance, food or other activities -- can be life-threatening and requires delicate methods and training from professionals to assist with successful addiction transition.

 If you think you might be addicted to something or some activity, please consider talking to a professional.
 Some references to read:

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to email@example.com.

 Want to Learn More About Military Life?